microsoft/lsif-java/cmd/README.md

-# Setup for index
+# LSIF for Java

-1. Install Java SE 1.8
-1. Go to repo root
-2. ./mvnw clean verify
-3. Copy to the $repo%\com.microsoft.java.lsif.product\target\repository\ to current folder
+## Prerequisite
+The LSIF Java Indexer currently supports Maven or Gradle managed project.
+You can find `pom.xml` or `build.gradle` file in the project's base path.

+## Usage
-4. Invoke the index.bat, replace the argument with the target repos.
+1. Invoke the `index.bat` with the path of the target repo:
 ```bat
     index.bat D:\Workspace\github\spring-petclinic
 ```